For new bowlers…….

 getting started, you’ll see that the game of lawn bowls begins when a small white or yellow perfectly circular ball (the JACK) is rolled some 23m down a perfectly flat lawn.
 A larger, heavier melamine ball (bowl), which is NOT perfectly round, is rolled after it by each player in turn.
 With the right weight and direction it will come to rest next to the jack.
 Rather than following a straight line, the bowl takes a long slow gentle curve to reach its destination.

-One of the sides of the bowl is slighter heavier than the other, it has bias so that as the bowl slows down there is a pull towards that side.
+One of the sides of the bowl is slighter heavier than the other.
+This gives the bowl a ‘bias’ so that as the bowl slows down there is a pull towards that side.
 The bowl literally curves around until it comes to a stop.